 Used with the permission of the Mathematical Association of America.

 Level 3: M3 Challenge Archives: Past Problems and Outstanding Solution Papers

 Please note that the papers posted here are the solutions of the top six finishing teams in the 2015 M3 Challenge.
 The students completed these papers within the 14-hour time period allowed for the contest and were selected by the judges to receive an award.

 Go to the M3 Challenge archive to see the:

 2012 Problem [244K PDF]

 2010 Problem [60K PDF]

 2006 Problem [203K PDF]

 and their solutions.

-Teacher guides for the Challenges can be found in those year's archive Challenge Flyers & Docs section and may not be reflective of current Challenge parameters.
+Teacher guides for some of the earlier Challenges can be found in those years' archive Challenge Flyers & Docs section and may not be reflective of current Challenge parameters.